GioC1810/CSM/README.md

   - response body content for wrong credentials: status 401, Unauthorized
 - GET `/page/all` (api to retrieve all the pages available)
+- in the case of an authenitcated user it returns all the pages
+- in the case of a non authenitcated user it returns only the published pages

   content-type: application/json